hapax/hapax.github.io/assets/teaching.md

 [guided discovery](http://edutechwiki.unige.ch/en/Guided_discovery_learning),
 [play](http://www.child-encyclopedia.com/play-based-learning/according-experts/playing-learn-mathematics)
  and a [constructivist](https://en.wikipedia.org/wiki/Constructivism_(philosophy_of_education))
- philosophy problem-writing could well *replace* drill.
+ philosophy of problem-writing could well *replace* drill.
 Although these tools are well-known in primary mathematics teaching circles, why not secondary or even tertiary?
 I hope the examples show (or at least gesture in the direction of) the